Luki132/Seamless_workshop_Sim/README.md

 ### Add an SSH Key for Your Local Device.
 Before you can download and update this repository with the following commands, you need to create a ssh key.
 To allow git to access repositories from the remote, add the ssh key to your gitlab account.
-You can find a short guide [to create and add a key on your pc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [to add a key in github to your account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+You can find a short guide [here](https://medium.com/devops-with-valentine/2021-how-to-your-ssh-key-for-gitlab-on-linux-1b94e2a3a49a).

 ### Clone the Repo
 To use your repository, clone it to your local device